YuvarajTana/python-web-fullstack/README.md

   1. Provide (a computer or other machine) with set of instructions for the automatic performance of a task.

 ## What is fullstack

-  ### FullStack Development
-    Full stack development refers to the end-to-end application of software development, including the front end and back end programming.
+  - Full stack development refers to the end-to-end application of software development, including the front end and back end programming.

-    The front end also refers UI Development consists of the user interface, and the back end takes care of the business logic, application workflows and working with data sources.
+  - The front end also refers UI Development consists of the user interface, and the back end takes care of the business logic, application workflows and working with data sources.

   ### Reference as Image